scireum/hildeguard/README.md

 This provides an alternative to "from" directives for your SSH keys as it and gives you flexibility, security and convenience all at once.

+> WARNING: When testing/using HildeGUARD make sure you have a backup account with a default shell to logon in case of a bug!
+> (Either in the software or your configuration)

 ## License

 HildeGUARD is licensed under the MIT License: